 I used to travel using quick release ball socket tripod heads - Not any more.

-Quick example shots capturing birds in action in the wilderness using camera gear mounted to a tripod.
-The addition of using tripods normally guarantees positive results with most images.
-Those heading offshore who are into all types of photography, and use heavy full frame DSLR photo gear should consider traveling with a quality tripod and tripod head.
-One will find out quickly how valuable tripods are, and will probably never leave home base without one again.
+Quick example shots capturing birds in action in the wilderness using camera gear mounted to tripods.
+The addition of using tripods guarantees more positive results than hand-holding camera gear.
+Those heading offshore into all types of photography using heavy full frame DSLR photo gear, should consider traveling with a quality tripod and tripod head.
+One will find quickly how valuable tripods are, and will never leave home base without one again.

 Timing plays a roll at any location with camera gear.
 One can return to the same place with different outcomes.
 Never think the same ambience will always be there waiting for you.
 A random street snap captured with a Nikon DSLR D3 mounted to a tripod.